Scthe/scthe.github.io/_posts/2015-08-23-neural-networks-implementation-tips.md

 ---
 title: "Neural networks: implementation tips"
-excerpt: "Some tips helpful for those that implement neural networks from scratch"
+excerpt: "Tips for implementing neural networks from scratch.
+From identifying use cases and data generation to implementation, testing, debugging and profiling.
+Separate section dedicated to GPUs and unique problems for massively parallel devices."
 date: 2015-08-23 12:00:00
+tags: ['Artificial intelligence', 'GPU', 'Project']
 ---

 {% capture image_dir %}/assets/2015-08-19-neural-networks-implementation-tips{% endcapture %}